Go back

 About Morphine

 Morphine is a morphinane alkaloid that is a highly potent opiate analgesic psychoactive drug.
 Morphine acts directly on the central nervous system (CNS) to relieve pain but has a high potential for addiction, with tolerance and both physical and psychological dependence developing rapidly.
 Morphine is the most abundant opiate found in Papaver somniferum (the opium poppy).
-It has a role as an opioid analgesic, a mu-opioid receptor agonist, a plant metabolite, an environmental contaminant, a xenobiotic, a vasodilator agent, an anaesthetic, a drug allergen and a geroprotector.
-It is an organic heteropentacyclic compound, a tertiary amino compound and a morphinane alkaloid.
+It has a role as a geroprotector, an opioid analgesic, a vasodilator agent, a xenobiotic, an anaesthetic, a mu-opioid receptor agonist, a plant metabolite, an environmental contaminant and a drug allergen.
+It is a morphinane alkaloid, an organic heteropentacyclic compound and a tertiary amino compound.
 It is a conjugate base of a morphine(1+).
 It derives from a hydride of a morphinan.